 As we can see in this benchmark result, the UsingRegex

-approach, we have the second-best result, but we can use this approach only if we deal with mathematical integer numbers.
+approach, we have the second-worst result, and we can use this approach only if we deal with mathematical integer numbers.

 It’s worth mentioning that we can combine multiple approaches to achieve the same result.
 For example, if we require high performance, we can combine the IntTryParse